phatboyg/phatboyg.github.io/_posts/2017-10-18-being-decisive.md

 title: Being Decisive
 ---

 A friend recently asked me how I make decisions so quickly.
 It wasn't a criticism about a choice I had made but a genuine desire to understand my thought process.
 And it wasn't the first time I was admired for (or perhaps accused of) being decisive.
 In fact, decision making is an essential skill for any competent leader.
+What follows is an introduction to how I evaluate a choice and ultimately arrive at a decision.

 Now I will share this up front; not all decisions are simple, and not all decisions are quick.
 In fact, the amount of time spent making a decision varies based on several variables including urgency, importance, information, experience, and, surprisingly, instinct.
 Yes, your gut can tell you a lot about a choice.